Settling Into a Home After Being Released from Prison

-The couple, who work for agencies in western MA, agree that inmates need to start building a network of support before release.
-"They need case management to help them get on subsidized housing lists or find affordable apartments," said Lincoln-White.
-In addition, depending on the inmate's offence, services such as disability rehabilitation or specialized counseling should be set up before release, she said.
-For example, the state of North Carolina has had success in increasing the number of Charlotte pipefitters and providing former inmates with opportunities for sustainable income through the state's Correction Enterprises Division and Inmate Construction Program.
+The couple agree inmates ought to start building a support network before release.
+Lincoln-White recommends "case management to help them get on subsidized housing lists or find affordable apartments."
+Depending on the offence, services like disability rehabilitation or specialized counseling should also be set up.
+For example, North Carolina has successfully increased the number of Charlotte pipefitters and provided former inmates with opportunities for sustainable income through its Correction Enterprises Division and Inmate Construction Program.
 "Unfortunately, depending on what state you live in, there can be a large gap between needs and services.
-People need a chance to reintegrate back into society instead of just opening the doors and saying, 'Good luck!'" said White.
+People need a chance to reintegrate back into society instead of just opening the doors and saying, 'Good luck!'" says White.

-White said that inmates often need to start with some very basic tasks before leaving jail such as making sure they have proper identification.
-Identification, such as state identification cards or driver's licenses are essential to getting both housing and jobs, White said.
-An I.D. is also necessary for vocational training programs, including programs that train former inmates in building arts like hanging drywall.
+White adds that inmates often need to start with some very basic tasks before leaving jail -- for example, making sure they have proper identification.
+State identification cards, driver's licenses, or similar are essential to obtaining both housing and jobs.
+An I.D. is also necessary for vocational training programs, such as programs that train former inmates in building arts like hanging drywall.
 "During an arrest, people often lose their I.D.'s," he said.

 If you are going to be living with family

-Lincoln-White said that is important for not only the inmate, but the family to get support and counseling before the inmate comes home.
-"The key is supervised support, such as from a probation officer or a social worker for a period of time," said White.
-Lincoln-White added that the family should have in-home therapy, especially when children are involved.
-She does not recommend the inmate going back to their family right away if there has been domestic violence.
+Lincoln-White advises that it is important for not only the inmate, but the family to get support and counseling before the inmate comes home.
+"The key is supervised support, from a probation officer or a social worker, for a period of time," clarifies White.
+Lincoln-White adds that the family should have in-home therapy, especially when children are involved.
+She does not recommend the ex-inmate going back to their family right away if there has been domestic violence.

 Things you should and shouldn't have in your home once you are released from jail

-"You should definitely not have alcohol, guns, or anything illegal in your home," said Lincoln-White.
-Lincoln-White also feels strongly that the newly released should try to get into a half-way house or other type of transitional setting prior to trying to live alone.
+"You should definitely not have alcohol, guns, or anything illegal in your home," warns Lincoln-White.
+Lincoln-White also feels strongly that the newly released should try to get into a halfway house or other type of transitional setting prior to trying to live alone.

-However, if the person who is newly released from jail is able to obtain housing, she recommends that they work on a plan to avoid becoming isolated.
+However, if the person who is newly released from jail is able to obtain housing, she recommends working on a plan to avoid becoming isolated.
 "Make sure you have a phone of some type; they are cheap and easy to get these days.
-Also, make sure to have a list of people you can call if you are having a hard time," she said.
-Other suggestions she made included making sure to get outside at least once a day, finding "buddies" to do positive activities, volunteering, going to meeting for substance abuse recovery, and getting exercise if possible.
+Also, make sure to have a list of people you can call if you are having a hard time."
+Other suggestions include making sure to get outside at least once a day, finding "buddies" to do positive activities with, volunteering, going to meeting for substance abuse recovery, and getting exercise if possible.
 "I've told people to at least go out and pick up the newspaper once a day, just to get out of the house.
-The longer they stay inside alone, the more anxiety they tend to feel," she said.
+The longer they stay inside alone, the more anxiety they tend to feel."

 "People have a lot of 'dead time' in jail.
-They get comfortable having nothing to do, and they need to start being active again," said White.
+They get comfortable having nothing to do, and they need to start being active again," comments White.

 "Sometimes it's a good idea to relocate someplace different or new.
-It's not usually a good idea to go back to the places where you were involved with crime in the first place," said Lincoln-White.
-And while people are who they are no matter where they go, White said often people who have been incarcerated frequently have also "burned a lot of bridges or they don't have a supportive, healthy family to go back to once they leave jail."
+It's not usually a good idea to go back to the places where you were involved with crime in the first place," counsels Lincoln-White.
+And while people are who they are no matter where they go, often people who've been incarcerated frequently have also "burned a lot of bridges or they don't have a supportive, healthy family to go back to once they leave jail."